 Step 3.
 Know Your Area

-Most people open gyms in cities and towns that they are very familiar with, often ones where they have lived for several years.
+Business owners usually open gyms in cities and towns that they are very familiar with, often ones where they have lived for several years.
 Even is you have lived in an area for your entire life, you still need to do some research to make sure that your vision of a gym is a good bet for your town.
 This research can be effectively done without spending money.
-Talk with as many people as you can about what you are looking to do and ask them if they would be interested in joining your gym should you go forward with it.
-When speaking with various people, ask them what they would like to see with a gym in the town.
+Chat with as many people as you can about what you are looking to do and ask them if they would be interested in joining your gym should you go forward with it.
+Ask them what they would like to see with a gym in the town.
 This is done to give you a general idea of what your members will expect.
 Do NOT let the opinions of everyone else dictate what your gym will be.
 This is YOUR vision and your dollars that are bringing a gym to this area.
 You want to satisfy your member base but, if someone wants a different type of gym than what you are looking to offer, let them go open one themselves.

-Beyond meeting and speaking with various people, the local chamber of commerce will have demographic information on the area.
+Beyond meeting and speaking others, also, the local chamber of commerce will have demographic information on the area.
 This will give you a breakdown of age, gender and income level so that you can see who your prospective members are.
 This knowledge will also help you to decide what is the right monthly membership fee.
 Internet research is also an excellent way to get some demographic information so that you know your area better.